Putin, in Crimea for annexation anniversary, launches power stations

 Earlier on Monday, Dmitry Peskov, Putin’s spokesman, said the ceremony would show that Crimea was able to meet all of its own energy needs for the first time.
 Before annexation, Ukraine supplied 80 percent of the peninsula’s electricity needs.

-Ukraine says it wants Crimea, which most countries still recognize as Ukrainian territory, back.
+Ukraine says it wants Crimea, which most countries still recognise as Ukrainian territory, back.

 Russia says the matter is closed forever and that a 2014 referendum held after Russian forces secured the peninsula, showed Crimeans want to part of Russia.